Andrew5057/java-dodgeball/README.md

 ## Closing the server

-Whenever you're done with the game, the host should focus back into their terminal window and hit <kbd>CTRL</kbd>+<kbd>C</kbd>.
-Not vital, but it'll save some battery.
+Whenever you're done with the game, the host should focus back into their terminal window and hit <kbd>CTRL</kbd>+<kbd>C</kbd> to shut down the server.